matthewmoto/atmega_a7105/README.md

  4. Max of 255 nodes (0 is a special value meaning broadcast)
  5. Joining is the responsibility of good citizen nodes.
 There is no gatekeeper.
  6. Easy of use and reliability are the targets, security is not very important (it's a low power mesh network)
- 7. Avoid traffic contention whenver possible (don't repeat packets blindly).
+ 7. Avoid traffic contention whenever possible (don't repeat packets blindly).

 ## Packet Characteristics ##